ycechungAI/SWE-agent/docs/installation/keys.md

     # instead (see below)
     parse_function:
       type: "thought_action"
+  # You probably do not need the cache control history processor if you're not
+  # using Claude, so please remove it if it's in your config.
+  history_processors: []
 ```

 1. Make sure that your model includes a "provider", i.e., follows the form `provider/model_name`.
 The model name and provider might be arbitrarily chosen.